MCarbono/go-money-transfer-api/README.md

 <a id="Tests"></a>
 ## 🧪 Tests

 All the tests in this project are integration ones.
+This project uses testcontainers to manage a postgres database to be used only to test.
-So, befofe running it is required to instantiate the database first.
-After you start it, run one of the commands below:
+After all the test cases are done, the container will be terminated.
+Run one of the commands below:

 ```bash
 make tests